abhijeetjuneja/phone-number-api/README.md

   2. Start MongoDB in the background.
   3. Launch Postman to fire requests.
   4. For Routes Documentation , fire http://localhost:3000 in browser.
+  5. Run 'npm test' for testing the application.

 ## Technologies Used